 Are there contradictions in the Gospels?

 Yes, there are contradictions in the Gospels.
 It is common for atheists to compile a list of contradictions and other difficulties, and for a Christian to respond.
-See here and here for a good example of the back-and-forth.
+There are large archives devoted to cataloguing this back-and-forth.
 Some Christians will try to defend each and every alleged contradiction as not being a contradiction at all, since they have committed themselves to the proposition that scripture is free from error (I have not).
 I think that a fair-minded reading of any of these debates will result in a split decision of sorts, where some of the critics’ claims are off-base, but nonetheless there remain some difficulties in the Gospels that cannot be plausibly harmonized.
 Some of the details are either mistakes, or intentional dramatizations.

 Does the presence of mistakes discredit the historicity of the Gospels?
 I think not.
 Consider that in recent times there have been excellent films made about famous figures such as Mahatma Gandhi, Queen Elizabeth, Ray Charles, Johnny Cash, and Oskar Schindler.
 Each of these films has been critically acclaimed and generally agreed to be based on a true story, and faithful to the major events and the character of the subjects.
 However, when subjected to close inspection, one finds numerous inconsistencies and errors, just within any one given film.
 See “goofs” pages on IMDB for these films here, here, here, here, and here.
 It seems pretty clear that the filmmakers made errors.
 Some of them were simply mistakes, others were dramatizations or re-ordering of events in order to make the story flow more smoothly.
 Not every word spoken by every actor was historically spoken by their subject verbatim, although many were.
 However, these departures from a literal presentation of fact did not make these films works of fiction.
 They are clearly efforts to faithfully present historical events and convey the character and ideas of their subjects.
 In fact, they made the films more memorable, more widely viewed, and more powerful than if they had been done as documentaries.